 The problem with field sobriety tests is that they are highly subjective.
 This means that it is up to an officer's judgment whether or not you appear intoxicated.
 Unlike a chemical test that evaluates empirical evidence, these tests are subjectively evaluated by the perception of the law enforcement officer.
 There are many reasons other than intoxication why a person might fail any one of these standardized field sobriety tests.
 This can include environmental factors, fatigue, physical illness and more.

 There is still hope if you failed a field sobriety test!
-The Tampa lawyers at our firm are skilled in defense tactics and know what it takes to get DUI charges dropped.
-We even have former prosecutors on our team, which gives us a unique understanding of the opposition that can prove to be in your favor.
+The Tampa lawyer at our firm is skilled in defense tactics and know what it takes to get DUI charges dropped.
+We even have a former prosecutor on our team, which gives us a unique understanding of the opposition that can prove to be in your favor.
 Take the first step toward your defense and contact Taracks & Associates today to schedule a free case evaluation!